U-Foes: Fictional team biography

-Around this time, they play an important part in the Vault prison breakout in Marvel Graphic Novel No. 68 - Avengers: Death Trap - The Vault.
-The various U-Foes work together and with other villains to fight against the prison's security, its forces, Freedom Force and the Avengers.
-The U-Foes and the other prisoners are neutralized by technological mind-control.

-The U-Foes are freed from the Raft when Electro breaks them out in the New Avengers, but are distracted from escaping by a confrontation with Crossfire, Mandrill, Mister Fear, Corruptor, and Controller over technology that had been stolen from them, until Spider-Man, Captain America and Iron Man are able to capture them.

 During the "Civil War" storyline, the Superhuman Registration Act brings the U-Foes to the attention of the United States government.
-The U.S. sends the Thunderbolts (Blizzard, Joystick, Fixer, and Quicksand) after the U-Foes.
+The U.S. sends the Thunderbolts after the U-Foes.
 After a battle in Portland, the U-Foes are arrested.
 Instead of due process, they are given the choice of joining the team or facing jail time.

 During the "Dark Reign" storyline, the U-Foes are revealed by new Initiative leader Norman Osborn as the new Initiative team for the state of North Carolina.
 Osborn orders the U-Foes to attack the Heavy Hitters after they secede from the Initiative.
 They help the other Initiative teams to defeat and capture the Heavy Hitters' leader Prodigy.

 The U-Foes play a role in the beginning of "Siege", when Osborn sends them to fight Volstagg.
 The resulting clash leads to Volstagg being falsely blamed for destroying Soldier Field and killing thousands, and giving Osborn the excuse to start a war with Asgard.
-With the help of other villains, they bring down Thor after he is attacked by the Sentry.
+With the help of other villains, they bring down Thor after he is attacked by Sentry.
 When Osborn is defeated, the whole team surrenders and is then incarcerated.

-During the "Secret Empire" storyline, the U-Foes join Helmut Zemo's Army of Evil.

 In The Immortal Hulk, Henry Peter Gyrich hires the U-Foes to go after Hulk in exchange for full pardons for their past crimes.
-When Hulk was hiding in New York City, the U-Foes attacked him and took turns fighting him.
-The fight was briefly stopped when Vector accidentally sent Hulk flying to New Jersey.
-When the U-Foes caught up to Hulk, X-Ray used his anti-gamma rays to apparently kill Hulk.
-However, the anti-gamma rays transformed him into a variation of Red Hulk which enabled Joe Fixit and Savage Hulk to escape the Below-Place.
-This resurrects Hulk, who defeats the U-Foes.
+When Hulk is hiding in New York City, the U-Foes attack him.
+The fight is briefly stopped when Vector accidentally sends Hulk flying to New Jersey.
+When the U-Foes catch up to Hulk, X-Ray attacks him with his anti-gamma rays, which inadvertently transform Hulk into a variation of Red Hulk.
+Hulk proceeds to badly injure Ironclad and blind Vector using Vapor's sulfuric gas.
+In a panic, Vector sends Hulk flying to Manhattan.
+Gyrich reprimands the U-Foes for letting Hulk escape.

-The U-Foes later raid Empire State University, where they are attacked by Spider-Man and Scarlet Spider.
-On Vector's orders, Vapor and X-Ray cause a radiation fallout that affects Spider-Man.
-With Peter Parker hospitalized and placed in a medically-induced coma, Ben Reilly becomes Spider-Man again and stops the U-Foes.